dfelinto/blender-manual/manual/interface/controls/buttons/buttons.rst

    Radio buttons.

 Radio buttons are used to choose one option from a selection of options.
-Active button is indicated by a color on the icon background.
+The active button is indicated by a colored background.

 Cycling
 -------

-Use :kbd:`Ctrl-Wheel`, while hovering with the mouse over radio buttons, to cycle between the options.
+Use :kbd:`Ctrl-Wheel` while hovering the mouse over radio buttons to cycle between the options.

 .. _ui-direction-button: